Reticular fiber

 Reticular fibers, reticular fibres or reticulin is a type of fiber in connective tissue composed of type III collagen secreted by reticular cells.
+They are mainly composed of reticulin protein and form a network or mesh.
 Reticular fibers crosslink to form a fine meshwork (reticulin).
 This network acts as a supporting mesh in soft tissues such as liver, bone marrow, and the tissues and organs of the lymphatic system.

 History

 The term reticulin was coined in 1892 by M. Siegfried.

 Today, the term reticulin or reticular fiber is restricted to referring to fibers composed of type III collagen.
 However, during the pre-molecular era, there was confusion in the use of the term reticulin, which was used to describe two structures: